Explore Our Therapeutic and Consultative Services

 • build collaborative problem-solving skills

-• create calmer, more connected family relationships
+• create calmer, more connected family relationship

-This approach is especially helpful for children who struggle with flexibility, frustration, transitions, or emotional regulation.
+This approach is especially helpful for children who struggle with flexibility, frustration, transitions or emotional regulation.
 It is also neuro-affirming and suitable for all children.

 What’s included: